ionvirgil/learnailog/content/post/day-3-introduction-to-computer-science-and-programming-in-python-lecture-1-what-is-computation-part-2/index.md

 The heart of the computer then becomes a program = interpreter that can execute any legal set of instructions.

-The flow of control:
+**The flow of control:**

 Data and the program are in memory.
 There is a program counter that points to a particular location in memory, then the computation starts by executing the instruction at that point.

 The interpreter goes to the next instruction or it performs a test.
 Based on that test it can jump to a different point in the sequence of instructions.

-The **Church-Turing thesis** states that if a function in computable, a Turing Machine can be programmed to compute it.
+The **Church-Turing thesis** states that if a function is computable, a Turing Machine can be programmed to compute it.

 The **Universal Turing Machine** (named by Alan Turing) had an unbounded memory in the form of a "tape" on which one could write zeroes and ones, and some very simple primitive instructions for moving, reading, and writing to the tape.